Scuba Dive Vacation Phuket

 We daydream about white sandy beaches, warm clear water, colourful coral reefs, lazy or swarming marine life, and the setting sun over rippling waves.
 Non-divers, as well as friends and family of divers, feel a deep urge for warm tropical breezes, fascinating geography and sumptuous accommodations.
-Scuba divers, anyway we look at it, we can find someone to join us enthusiastically on our next beach getaway.
+Scuba divers, anyway we look at it, can find someone to join us enthusiastically on our next beach getaway.

 So let’s dream the dream dive.
 Here are some questions to consider when planning your next dive trip:

 Some of my warm water favourites include Cozumel, Mexico and almost any site in the Caribbean.
 Of course, the Great Barrier Reef of Australia is another popular tropical destination for divers with more available time.
 A cool water suggestion is the Fiji Islands.
 Your local dive shop, scuba travel guide, or internet search can provide more or less exotic recommendations depending on your preferences.

 2) Should I travel with my equipment or rent equipment at my destination?